Wensleydale Railway - Photo Archive

 LEEMING BAR SHED

-GOOD NEWS - The new shed at Leeming Bar is now being erected.
-When complete this will make a huge difference to the railway.
+The new shed at Leeming Bar has now being erected.
+This will make a huge difference to the railway.
 It will provide covered accommodation for maintenance activities and also enable us to attract steam engines to the line.
 For some photos of the construction see here .

 National Railway Heritage Award for Scruton Station Platform Extension